hkravtsov/hla/README.md

 | Storage                | ElasticSearch | Sharded by time-zone (grouped time-zones) and post language.
 Native integration between Elasticsearch and Apache Spark, in the form of an RDD (Resilient Distributed Dataset) - an excellent opportunity for big data analytics                                                                                           |
 | Estimated size (in TB) | 5.6 TB        | Max capacity per shard ~ 2 billions of records.
 Theoretically, every shard will store 1.8TB approximately.
 With 30% capacity reservation, expected amount of shards: ~ 6 shards                                                                                                                                           |

+Note: 3 instances of ElasticSearch with location in west (USA), east (Asia) and central europe (France/Germany) regions.

 ## 4.3.
 Archived posts

 | Parameter              | Value     | Comment                                                                            |